-I am a Professor in the College of Computer and Information Science at Northeastern University, and the Director of the Cybersecurity Graduate Program.
+I am a Professor in the Khoury College of Computer Sciences at Northeastern University, and the Director of the Cybersecurity Graduate Program.
 My research spans a range of problems on the theory and practice of privacy, security, and robustness in networked systems.
 I am in particular interested in Mobile and Wireless systems security.
 Over the years, I have build interest and expertise in wireless interfacing with biological systems, and the leveraging of synthetic biology.

 I am currently teaching Network Security.